 The wood weights 20 kg and the glass 15 kg.
 Each door is 3.5 kg with glass.
 I used two sturdy metal plates to hang the cabinet on the wall (Simpson Strong-Tie NP15/60/140-R 1.4mm NailPlate) .
 It must be lifted down onto the wall screws, and pushed up from them as well.
 The metal plates are fastened onto the cabinet with three 6 mm metal screws, screwed into 6 mm holes.
 I also made the larger hole with an 8.5 mm groove on the top for the wall screw, I think it’s called keyhole mounting for maximum 8 mm wall screws.
 I did not want to use wood screws for fear of cracking the wood in the sides.
 I used a little silicon to help with the small pull that might be in the holes.
 So they may be unscrewed.
 I guess almost all moment will consist of shear forces in the holes.
 But I still used some tiny wood screws to hold the metal sheets in position.

-The drawers are still able to lock-stop, but they won’t position wrongly so easily.
+The drawers are still able to lock-stop (last try: next chapter), but they won’t position wrongly so easily.
 Also, if the owners now learn to push the handle into the middle, just a little, then I saw that it certainly helps.
 I am anxious to see how it goes.

 I have estimated the time spent on this cabinet to some 200 hours.
 And of course, it’s thoroughly signed with cut letters, seen when a drawer is opened.
 Maybe it will help the cabinet survive, when they see my name, place and 2014 in it?
 Some time this will be a long time ago.

-I have also stamped all the glass measures into a piece of aluminum that’s fastened to the back of a drawer.
+I have also stamped all the glass measures into a piece of aluminium that’s fastened to the back of a drawer.
 The door glass is 3 mm thick.

 By the way, the wood in the Tetris pieces are spruce, birch, aspen, beech, oak, light pine and dark pine from a 130 year old loom that’s had its wood reused for other purposes.